 Private ssh key for accessing the controller nodes.
-If a keyfile is being used, the path specified must be as shown below as this is the location of the user-provided private ssh key inside the Yardstick container. key_filename: /home/opnfv/userconfig/pre_config/id_rsa '''
+If a keyfile is being used instead of password, it must be put under $DOVETAIL_HOME/pre_config/ and named 'id_rsa'. key_filename: /home/dovetail/pre_config/id_rsa '''

 Under nodes, repeat entries for name, role, ip, user and password or key file for each of the controller/compute nodes that comprise the SUT.
 Use a '-' to separate each of the entries.
 Specify the value for the role key to be either 'Controller' or 'Compute' for each node.